hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 - proxy tail selectively sends a committed block to some, but not other nodes

-  - the *commit timer* on nodes will go off and a new leader and proxy tail are elected;
+  - Either the *commit timer* on nodes will go off and a new leader and proxy tail are elected, or the other nodes will recieve the block through P2P sync.
+If a new round is performed, the leader will add information to the new block containing the block hashes it invalidates.
+If the block passes, then the peers are to replace partially shared block with the new block but not the other way around due to the signatures invalidating the hash.
-  the signatures from at least *f*+1 nodes saying their *commit timer* goes off, invalidates a block hash forever;
-  this invalidation is written in the next block created successfully, to prevent arbitrary rewriting of history in the future

 **Possible faulty cases related to any node in set *a* are:**